Emcc81/NFLMC/README.md

 # NFLMC
 Dynamical sampling with Langevin Normalization Flow

 The demo of NFLMC code (written in python3.5) which allows researchers to run the RING example.
+The Github may be not available to see the code.
+We can visit https://nbviewer.jupyter.org and type https://github.com/Emcc81/NFLMC/blob/master/DemoNFLMC.ipynb in the box to see the code and the result.

 The code is written in jupyter notebook because it is easy for researcher to debug.